 - First knots class was taught at Karbach Brewery

 - Club focused on trips, meetings, socials, training, etc. Members just had a whole lot of fun.

 HASK is all about creating great experiences for members and other participants.
 So, the key metric for HASK is participant hours.
 We also call it “Fun Hours”.
-We assuming everyone is having fun .
-The graph below shows HASK has provided almost 40,000 participant hours.
+We assume everyone is having fun .
+The graph below shows HASK has provided about 40,000 participant hours inception to date.

 HASK started with 16 members in 2000.
 Between 2000 and 2005 the membership count was a slow ramp up to 68.
 Detailed stats are not available.
 HASK converted to Club Express at the end of 2005 which provides the membership stats in the graph below.